 Each Southwest Officer has a change in control agreement, which provides benefits upon certain termination events following a change in control.
 Centuri is party to an employment agreement with Mr. Daily pursuant to which he is entitled to benefits upon the occurrence of specified termination events, both following and in the absence of a change in control.
-Incentive programs for the NEOs also provide for vesting of awards upon the occurrence of specified termination events.
+Incentive programs for the NEOs also provide for vesting of awards upon the occurrence of specified termination events in the absence of a change in control.
 Regardless of the manner in which an NEO's employment is terminated, the officer is entitled to receive the amount of any accrued but unpaid base salary, amounts contributed (or otherwise vested) under 401(k) or nonqualified deferral plans and amounts accrued and vested through Southwest's Retirement Plan and SERP.